darth-llamah/PowerCtrl/README.md

-Attiny85 arduino code for controlling step-down DC-DC converter(s) Output is wired to Enable pin on the converter (high state enables) Photoresistor is coupled with Odroid-U2 blue (heartbeat) led to check if OS is running, if no blink is detected converters are powered down when timeout is reached.
+Attiny85 arduino code for controlling step-down DC-DC converter(s).
+Output is wired to Enable pin on the converter (high state enables).
+Photoresistor is coupled with Odroid-U2 blue (heartbeat) led to check if OS is running, if no blink is detected converters are powered down when timeout is reached.